 The Standard offers an array of 114 best practices security controls that professionals can apply based on the risks businesses face.
 These are implemented as part of a companywide organisational structure to achieve certified compliance.

-TOGAF, stands for The Open Group Architecture Framework, helps to identify and implement practices aimed at solving business problems.
+TOGAF stands for The Open Group Architecture Framework, which helps identify and implement practices to solve business problems.
 It is focused on the basics of security architecture, aiming to meet a set scope and goal of solving a problem.
 One point worth noticing here is its lack of addressing specific security issues.